John F. Kennedy School, The American School of Querétaro

 The John F. Kennedy School, the American School of Querétaro is a private bicultural school in Querétaro, Mexico.

 History

-Its original location was in the Cimatario section of Querétaro.
+Its original location was in the Cimatario neighbourhood in Querétaro.
 With a single student, the growing school moved to the Hacienda la Laborcilla; in 1967 the Pre-school section was started and the Middle School section was started in 1968.
 There were three graduates from the high school in class of 1968, Wayne Rosenkrans, Olevia Searfoss and Holly French.
 Dreama Looney was in the 1969 High School graduating class.
 In 1970 the school was relocated to its present site in the Jurica Campestre section on land comprising nearly 15 acre, donated by the Torres family.
 In 1989 the High School Section began operations, with several companies and 50 families sponsoring the construction.
-In 1994 the school acquired an adjacent 1½ acre lot with the idea of constructing a combination auditorium/gymnasium.
+In 1994 the school acquired an adjacent 1½ acre lot with the idea of constructing an auditorium that features a gymnasium.